ls-r/surface-overlay/README.md

 sure exactly why this happens, but you can restart the daemon with `rc-service iptsd restart`.

+### app-misc/surface-control
+This utility program allows you to control various aspects of a Surface device including the performance mode (for all models) as well as the latch and dGPU (for Surface Books).
+Run it from the command line with `surface`.

 ### sys-kernel/surface-sources
 This installs sources files for the Linux kernel.
 The sources are based on [sys-kernel/gentoo-sources](https://packages.gentoo.org/packages/sys-kernel/gentoo-sources)